There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

-The hike to Diamond Head is a must-do if you’re visiting Oahu.
-While it may look like a tough, long hike from afar, it really only takes about an hour to get to the top, rewarding you with 360-degree views of Honolulu and the surrounding area.
+The Diamond Head Crater Hike is a must-do if you’re visiting Oahu.
+While it may look like a tough, long hike from afar, it really only takes about an hour to get to the top, rewarding you with 360-degree views of Waikiki, Honolulu, and the surrounding area.
 So, basically, this is totally worth it.
-It’s one of the iconic landmarks on Oahu, like Waikiki Beach.
+It’s one of the iconic hikes on Oahu.

 At the top of the stairs, you’ll come out of the bunker thing.
 This used to be used by the US Army as part of the Fort Ruger military base, hence the stairs and bunker.

 Once you’re out of the bunker, you’ve pretty much made it!
-You can hang out at the top and admire the even better views over Waikiki Beach and the crater you just climbed up.
+You can hang out at the top and admire the even better views over Waikiki Beach and the Diamond Head crater you just climbed up to.
 It can be busy up here since pretty much everyone that visits Honolulu does this, so be prepared to know you probably won’t have it to yourself.

 Of course, not everyone is here for the views, locals will come here to run up and down the trail for a little workout.
 Don’t feel bad if you get passed by runners.
 They probably do it all the time.
 This is also where you can, apparently, find the record for the longest recorded land views in the world.
 Who knew?

-How to get to Diamond Head from Waikiki:
+How to get to the Diamond Head Crater hike from Waikiki:

 First, you’ll drive through Kapiolani Park (at the end of Waikiki) towards Diamond Head on Kalakaua Boulevard, which turns into Poni Moi Road.
 Then you’ll turn Right onto Diamond Head Road and follow it around the crater.
 To stay on Diamond Head Road, merge left when the road intersects with Kahala Avenue.
 After you pass 18th Avenue on the right side, turn left towards the Diamond Head Crater.
 There is no street name, but there is a big sign for Diamond Head State Monument.
 Follow this road through a tunnel to the center of the Diamond Head Crater.